tornado-utils/tornado-restless/README.md

 flask-restless was dual licensed under the GNU Affero General Public License and 3-clause BSD License.

-tornado-restless is licensed under the GNU Affero General Public License, for more information see the LICENSE.txt.
+tornado-restless is dual licences under the GNU Affero General Public License or the 3-clause BSD License.
+For more information see the [LICENSE.AGPL.txt] or [LICENSE.BSD.txt].

 Installing
 ==========

-tornado-restless was developed under python3.3, sqlalchemy0.8 and tornado3.0
+tornado-restless was developed under python3.3, sqlalchemy0.9 and tornado3.1

-It may work with previous python3.X versions and sqlalchemy 2.7 (and maybe even with python2.7) but I did not test it at all.

 To install this library as an egg use: